aditiravindranayak/bengali-speech-to-text/README.md

 ## Installation

-1. Make sure you have Python installed on your system.
-If not, download and install it from the official [Python website](https://www.python.org/).
+1. Make sure you have Google Colab installed on your system.
+If not, download and install it from the official [Google Colab](https://colab.research.google.com/).

 2. Install the required dependencies by running the following command: